A popup frame is a smaller window that can be opened on top of your Flipbook. In the world of code, this is known as an iframe.

 CORS is an HTTP-header.
 Servers use this to recognize the origin of the domain and allow/deny loading resources.

-When you try opening a popup which uses a different domain than your flipbooks' domain, your website might not allow it.
+When you attempt to open a popup which uses a different domain than that of your Flipbook, your website might not allow it.
 By using a subdomain that is part of your main domain, you'll get around most of these challenges.
+To achieve this, you'll need to set up and add any branded domains (domains that you own) in iPaper.

 If you don’t have a branded domain yet, find how to set it up here: